wri/ndc/June 28/GUY-NDC-EN-AP.md

-## PLANNING PROCESS
+### PLANNING PROCESS

 Guyana has employed a broadly consultative process to develop its intended nationally determined contributions through an Inter-Agency Task Force established by Cabinet.
 This Task Force oversaw the process of developing the submission.
-A small technical team, led by Guyana‟s lead negotiator, prepared the first draft, which was reviewed by the Task Force to produce a second draft.
+A small technical team, led by Guyana's lead negotiator, prepared the first draft, which was reviewed by the Task Force to produce a second draft.
 The second draft was presented at two public meetings in September 2015 - one for civil society in general and the second targeting representatives of indigenous organizations and communities.
 The third draft was approved by Cabinet and was submitted to the UNFCCC prior to October 1.

 Based on a second round of civil society review and inputs, an amended document was produced and presented at a national consultative conference, jointly coordinated by Government and Civil Society, at which a finalized consensus document was agreed.
 This revised INDC was approved by Cabinet and submitted to the UNFCCC as Guyana‟s revised INDC.

  [//]: #page4

-### Type of commitment
+#### Type of commitment

 While we look forward to broad-based and economically holistic emission reduction commitments from developed countries, the contribution of Guyana and other developing countries will in the main be policy-based including measures to reduce the normative "business as usual" growth in emissions.
 As a developing country, a coastal low-lying SIDS state, and one of few net carbon sink countries, Guyana proposes the following policies, measures and actions, both conditional and unconditional.

-### Coverage
+#### Coverage

  Coverage is at the national level for the sectors covered in this INDC.